orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 Bootstrap peers are peers that your node connects to automatically when it starts.
 IPFS supplies this list by default and is comprised of a decentralized set of public IPFS servers.

 However, since we purposefully started with an empty list of bootstrap peers and they won't be restored by simply removing the config values.
 This is because bootstrap and swarm values are persisted in your IPFS config.
-This is located in the filesystem in the case of node.js and in IndexedB in the case of the browser.
+This is located in the filesystem in the case of node.js and in IndexedDB in the case of the browser.
 You should not manually edit these files.

 However, nothing will change yet when you run the app.
 To see this, run this command in a running application: